opnfv/functest/docs/userguide/index.rst

 Introduction
 ============

-The goal of this document is to describe the Functest test cases as well as provide a procedure to execute them.
+The goal of this document is to describe the OPNFV Functest test cases and to provide a procedure to execute them.
+In the OPNFV Colorado system release, a Functest CLI utility is introduced for easier execution of test procedures.

-A presentation has been created for the first OPNFV Summit `[4]`_.
+A overview presentation has been created for the first OPNFV Summit `[4]`_.

-This document is a continuation of the Functest Configuration Guide`[1]`_ and it is assumed that the Functest Docker container is properly deployed.
+This document is a continuation of the OPNFV Functest Configuration Guide `[1]`_.

-**IMPORTANT**: All the instructions described in this guide must be performed inside the container.
+**IMPORTANT**: It is assumed here that the Functest Docker container is already properly deployed and that all instructions described in this guide are to be performed from *inside* the deployed Functest Docker container.

 .. include:: ./introduction.rst

-The different test cases are described in the section hereafter.
+The different test cases are described in the remaining sections of this document.

 VIM (Virtualized Infrastructure Manager)
 ----------------------------------------

+Healthcheck
+^^^^^^^^^^^
+In Colorado release a new Tier 'healthcheck' with one testcase 'healthcheck' is introduced.
+The healthcheck testcase verifies that some basic IP connectivity and  essential operations of OpenStack functionality over the command line are working correctly.

+In particular, the following verifications of basic operations are performed:

+  * DHCP agent functionality for IP address allocation
+  * Openstack Authentication management functionality via the Keystone API
+  * OpenStack Image management functionality via the Glance API
+  * OpenStack Block Storage management functionality via the Cinder API
+  * OpenStack Networking management functionality via the Neutron API
+  * Openstack Compute management functionality via the NOVA API

+Self-obviously, successful completion of the 'healthcheck' testcase is a necessary pre-requisite for the execution of all other test Tiers.

 vPing_ssh
 ^^^^^^^^^